 When the Kenyon Surname Project was initiated in late September 2005, founding project administrator, Dr. Richard Reid Kenyon, was the only project member.
 As of July 2006, Y-DNA results for four participants.
 A man Y-37 tested from the C-line only differed from the two men in the 1-line by one or two at DYS 449.

 If you have any questions, you can contact either Richard or Marilyn, whose emails are listed below.

 Richard Reid Kenyon, PhD is the founding administrator of the Kenyon Project.
 He is a member of the International Society of Genetic Genealogy (ISOGG) and a well-known preeminent researcher of Kenyons in America and more recently England.
 His accomplishments include the compilation and transcribing of early Kenyons listed in the earlier United States Federal Census Records throughout the United States, compilation of descendant lists for numerous Kenyon lines, and the compilation of The Author’s Supplement, a copy of the rough draft left by General Howard N. Kenyon at the time of his death.
 Dr. Kenyon has been an attendee of the WDYTYA (Who Do You Think You Are) Convention in England and regularly networks with people involved in Kenyon research in the United States and England.
 His lineage descends from Thomas Barber Kenyon, born 1780, going back to the early immigrant John Kenyon.

 His email is: firstname.lastname@example.org.

 Marilyn A. Kenyon, Psy.D. is co-administrator of the Kenyon Project.
 She is a member of the International Society of Genetic Genealogy (ISOGG) and Gold Trail Chapter of the Daughters of the American Revolution (DAR), National number #874047, and a RootsTech attendee.
-She has been involved in Kenyon research for the past eight years.
-She recently completed, My Search for Lyman Kenyon's Ancestors: Early New York Kenyon Males, 2014, which is a compilation of Kenyon males who were living in New York State between 1790 and 1850.
+She has been involved in Kenyon genealogical research since 2007.
+She self-published, My Search for Lyman Kenyon's Ancestors: Early New York Kenyon Males, 2014, a compilation of Kenyon males living in New York State between 1790 and 1850.
 She successfully solved a long-standing brick wall for her paternal Kenyon line, through the use of Y-DNA, circumstantial evidence, and supporting autosomal DNA evidence.
 Her Kenyon lineage descends from Barnabas Kenyon, a patriot of the American Revolution who served in Captain Amos Green's Division in Colonel Noyes' Regiment, Rhode Island Militia.
 He descends from the Rhode Island branch, back to John Kenyon who immigrated to America in the early to mid 1600's.